Bertha Pappenheim: Symptoms

-Many believe that the illness was not psychological as Freud suggested but either neurological or organic.
 While some believe that Freud misdiagnosed her, others meticulously refute these claims.

-Current research has suggested many illnesses which Pappenheim may have had.
-Medical researcher Elizabeth Thornton, after interviewing many of Freud's early patients, suggested that Pappenheim had tuberculous meningitis, a view supported by professor of psychology Hans Eysenck.
+Many researchers have speculated about organic or neurological illnesses that may have caused Pappenheim's symptoms.
+Medical historian Elizabeth Marianne Thornton suggested in Freud and Cocaine (1983) that Pappenheim had tuberculous meningitis, a view supported by professor of psychology Hans Eysenck, but not by neuropsychiatrist and professor of neurology Richard Restak who describes the theory as "simply preposterous" since the mortality rate for tuberculous meningitis at the time was virtually 100 percent and those who survived were severely disabled (Pappenheim lived for another 55 years).
 Others have suggested it was encephalitis, a form of brain inflammation.
-Many have also suggested that she suffered from a form of temporal lobe epilepsy since many of her symptoms, including imagined smells, are common symptoms of types of epilepsy.
+Many have suggested that she suffered from a form of temporal lobe epilepsy since many of her symptoms, including imagined smells, are common symptoms of types of epilepsy.
 According to one perspective, "examination of the neurological details suggests that Anna suffered from complex partial seizures exacerbated by drug dependence."

 Treatment by Breuer

 Breuer began the therapy without a clear method or theoretical basis.
 The treatment of her symptoms ranged from feeding her when she rejected food to dosages of chloral when she was agitated.
 He described his observations as follows:

 He noted that when in one condition she could not remember events or situations that had occurred in the other condition.
 He concluded, "it is difficult to avoid saying that she dissolved into two personalities, one of which was psychically normal and the other mentally ill."
 Such symptoms are associated with the clinical picture of what was then referred to as "split personality" and today is referred to as dissociative identity disorder.
-The existence and frequency of such an illness was, and still is, controversial.

-An initial therapy approach was suggested by the observation that Pappenheim calmed down and her speech disorder improved whenever she was asked to tell stories that had presumably arisen from her daydreams.
-About these daydreams Breuer remarked: "Although everyone thought she was present, she was living in a fantasy, but as she was always present when addressed, nobody suspected it."
-He also encouraged her to calmly "reel off" these stories by using such prompts as a first sentence.
-The formula he used was always the same: "There was a boy…" At times Pappenheim could only express herself in English, but usually understood the German spoken around her.
-About her descriptions Breuer said, "The stories, always sad, were sometimes quite nice, similar to Andersen's Picture Book Without Pictures".
+Breuer noted that "Although everyone thought she was present, she was living in a fantasy, but as she was always present when addressed, nobody suspected it."
+An initial therapeutic approach was suggested by the observation that her anxiety and language difficulties seemed to dissolve whenever she was asked to tell stories that had arisen from her daydreams.
+Breuer encouraged her to calmly "reel off" these stories by using such prompts as a first sentence.
+The formula he used was always the same: "There was a boy..."
+At times Pappenheim could only express herself in English, but usually understood the German spoken around her.
+Of her stories Breuer said, "The stories, always sad, were sometimes quite nice, similar to Andersen's Picture Book Without Pictures."

 The patient was aware of the relief that "rattling off" brought her, and she described the process using the terms "chimney-sweeping" and "talking cure".
 The latter term subsequently became part of psychoanalytic terminology.

 Other levels of story telling soon came up, and were combined with and penetrated each other.
 Examples include: